Heartbreak Hotel (Whitney Houston song): Commercial performance

-"Heartbreak Hotel" entered the US Billboard Hot 100 chart at number 84 with airplay alone as there was not yet a retail single; issue date of December 26, 1998.
-On its first week that retail release impacted the song's chart position; it leaped from number 55 to 29, and spent three weeks at number two on the Hot 100 (behind "...Baby One More Time" by Britney Spears and "Angel of Mine" by Monica).
-Additionally, the song entered the revamped Billboard Hot R&B Singles & Tracks chart at number 23 with the mark of its seventh week on the chart, the issue date of January 9, 1999.
-In its first week on retail release, the song reached the number six position and the following week topped the chart, becoming her eighth number-one single on the Hot R&B chart.
-The single stayed on the summit for seven consecutive weeks from February 13 to March 27, 1999, which was her third longest stay atop the Hot R&B chart behind "I Will Always Love You" for 11 weeks in 1992–1993 and "Exhale (Shoop Shoop)" for eight weeks in 1995–1996, and was on the chart for a total of 31 weeks.
+"Heartbreak Hotel" was released as the second single released from Houston's My Love Is Your Love album, officially issued on December 15, 1998.
+The song entered the US Billboard Hot 100 chart at number 84 with airplay alone as there was not yet a retail single; issue date of December 26, 1998.
+On its first week that retail release impacted the song's chart position; it leaped from number 55 to 29, and spent three weeks at number two on the Hot 100.
+Additionally, the song entered the revamped Hot R&B Singles & Tracks chart at number 23 with the mark of its seventh week on the chart, the issue date of January 9, 1999.
+In its first week on retail release, the song reached the number six position and the following week topped the chart, unseating Monica's "Angel of Mine" from the top spot, becoming her eighth number-one single on the Hot R&B chart.
+The single stayed on the summit for seven consecutive weeks from February 13 to March 27, 1999, which was her third longest stay atop the Hot R&B chart behind "I Will Always Love You" for 11 weeks in 1992–1993 and "Exhale (Shoop Shoop)" for eight weeks in 1995–1996, and was on the chart for a total of 26 weeks.
 It placed at number four and number three, on the Billboard year-end Hot 100 Singles and Hot R&B Singles & Tracks chart, respectively.
 It was certified Platinum for shipments of 1,000,000 copies or more by the Recording Industry Association of America on March 2, 1999.
 According to Nielsen SoundScan, the single sold over 1,300,000 copies in the US alone, making it the country's third best-selling single of 1999.
 In June 2025, it was certified double platinum for sales of over 2 million copies.